Teaching Classrooms and Laboratories

 A twenty station student computer lab is available to all Geosciences majors.
 In addition to providing basic computer hardware and software access, the lab is used to teach computer-intensive courses such as Geographic Information Systems and Remote Sensing.

-The Geospatial Research center, located in KOM 101, is funded in 2011-12 by a $150,000 allocation from the Office of the University Provost.
+The Geospatial Research center, located in DSB 227, was started in 2011-12 by a $150,000 allocation from the Office of the University Provost.
 The lab is under the direction of Dr. Henrique Momm and Zada Law.
 The Geospatial Research Center serves as a regional and campus resource for GIS-based research and contract services.

 Funded by grants from the National Science Foundation, the x-ray fluorescence spectrometer and inductively coupled plasma mass spectrometer laboratories serve as both instructional and research facilities.
 The labs are under the direction of Dr.Warner Cribb.